 It can be customer surveys, personalized emails, or social media communication.
+For shipped products, you can generate a QR code that leads the customer to a page used for taking feedback.
 Whatever format you choose, make sure the process isn’t too lengthy and dull.
 Chances of clients completing a 10-minute long online survey are way lower than them answering a few thoughtfully worded questions that, for example, appear in a pop-up window after they’ve completed a purchase.

 4. Devote resources to building a brand community

 When on your way to attracting client loyalty, one cannot overlook the importance of a strong brand community – loyal clients who’re invested in a brand beyond its products and services.

 Brand community members have an emotional link to your brand.
 They follow your activities on social media, are happy to share their experience of using your products, and love to communicate with other brand community members.
 Plus, they’re the loyal client base purchasing what you’re selling.

 Every brand has a brand community.
 The difference lies in how well it’s taken care of and if it’s managed at all.
 Even though there isn’t one ultimate strategy, here are a few actions that contribute to having a thriving brand community:

 - Clearly define your brand values: People can only relate to something they understand.
 Thus, defining what your brand stands for will help attract customers with shared values and beliefs, contributing to building a loyal customer base.

 - Set goals for the brand community: Don’t build the community just for its sake.
 Ask yourself what potential outcomes you want to have.